A country full of breathtaking beauty ...

 To make this possible at all, a corresponding special fishing technique had to be developed.

-Geoff Stone, skipper of the “Major Tom II”, was the one who not only developed a specially designed fishing rig for Swordfish, but also mastered the fishing technique, in which the drifting boat has to be kept exactly in one place over long periods of time over deep water.
+Geoff Stone, skipper of the “Major Tom II”, was the one who not only developed a specially designed fishing rig for Swordfish, but also mastered the fishing technique, in which the drifting boats charter has to be kept exactly in one place over long periods of time over deep water.
 Geoff is therefore an absolute pioneer for this type of fishing and is in demand as a speaker at numerous lectures.

 Admittedly, Swordfish fishing is of course a game of patience – and it has to be, because getting the biggest fighter of all seas on the hook shouldn’t be that easy.